empriselab/RCRemote/README.md

 9. **Axis Lock:** Lock one or more axis to make robot only move in exact way.

 ---
-Meet any problems?
+Any problems?
 Contact me for support: ql342@cornell.edu